About

 Gift Planning

 The UW Foundation’s gift planning staff assists donors in integrating charitable gifts into their financial, tax, and estate-planning objectives, maximizing benefits to both donors and the University of Wyoming.
-Gift planning provides donors with an immediate tax deduction and other benefits such as life income, continued use of gift property, or elimination of capital gains tax.
-Contact Brett Befus, Associate Vice President for Development, at (307) 766-4259 or pg@uwyo.edu.
+Gift planning provides donors with an immediate tax deduction and other benefits such as life income, continued use of gift property, or reduction or elimination of capital gains tax.
+Contact Brett Befus, Senior Associate Vice President for Development, at (307) 766-4259 or pg@uwyo.edu.

 Gift Planning